Signed in as:

 Some have a completely smooth exterior, some are covered with with line decoration down to the bottom, and have interior concentric circles...the list goes on.

-Thinner bowls are rarer as they may not have survived the ravages of time, but would have been much more difficult to hammer to an even thickness.
+Thinner bowls are rarer as they may not have survived the ravages of time, but would have been much more difficult to hammer to an even thickness and harmonious shape.

 Small 'Thado' bowls may also carry an inscription, though this seems to be significantly rarer than on larger bowls.